 “Women’s lung health is the public health crisis no one is talking about.
 One out of every six women in the United States is living with chronic lung disease such as asthma, COPD, or lung cancer, yet federal research funding for these diseases is severely lacking,” says Joel Africk, President and CEO at Respiratory Health Association (RHA).

 To address this disparity, RHA launched its Catch Your Breath® Women and Lung Health Initiative.

 Catch Your Breath was originally inspired by the life of a woman named Lynn Kotsiantos.
 From a Chicago suburb, Lynn was a non-smoking, healthy mother of three shocked to learn that she had lung cancer.
 After a nine-month struggle, she passed away in April 2003 at the age of 42.

 In her honor, Catch Your Breath® continues as a women’s lung health awareness campaign.
 Catch Your Breath® was designed to raise awareness and funding for lung health research and programs.
 To improve treatments, Catch Your Breath® advocates for increased funding for research to better understand lung disease.
 The initiative also educates the public and medical professionals about the disproportionate effects of lung disease on women.

 One component of the Catch Your Breath® campaign is a partnership with Jewelry Television (JTV).

-Throughout the month of February, JTV is offering a variety of promotions to its customers to support RHA and the Catch Your Breath® initiative, including a custom-designed butterfly keychain.
-For each keychain sold, half the sales price will be donated to RHA.
+Throughout the month of February, JTV is offering a variety of promotions to its customers to support RHA and the Catch Your Breath® initiative, including a multicolor butterfly pendant with chain.
+For each pendant sold, half the sales price will be donated to RHA.